hdc-arizona/roundtrip/README.md

 requirement).
 The key-value pairs you put inside require.config will be used for the "paths" section for RequireJS.
 For instance, if you have a local version of jquery (same directory as vis_interface), one could put "jquery: 'jquery-1.9.0'" (without the outer quotes) in require.config.
+One can also use CDN links, but they must declare themselves properly (see RequireJS for more info on the "paths" section)

 The parameter `element` is the `div` in which the javascript will be contained.
 For example, if you want to add an svg using d3, you can then in your code add: